replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

       ```
       kubectl -n rook-ceph exec deployment/rook-ceph-operator -- ceph status
       ```
+      **Note**: It is not recommended to use versions of Rook Ceph earlier than v1.4.0.

       The output of the command shows `health: HEALTH_OK` if Ceph is in a healthy state.